 Non-MA (auditing) prices for all modules are:

-Residential prices includes all meals and refreshments.
-Non-residential price includes all meals and refreshments with the exception of breakfast.
+The residential prices includes all meals and refreshments.
+The non-residential price includes all meals and refreshments with the exception of breakfast.

-For bookings and enquiries for any of Sarum College’s postgraduate modules, contact the MA Administrator
+For bookings and enquiries for any of Sarum College’s postgraduate modules, contact Chris Whimpenny, MA Administrator.

 We recommend downloading booking forms to your computer and then opening them with Adobe Reader to maintain full compatibility.